Invariance and naturality of knot lattice homology and homotopy: A Cubical Construction of Lattice Homology

-Ozsv\'{a}th, Stipsicz, and Szab\'{o} remarked upon the following equivalence in the chain complex setting, and it can be handled in the filtered setting as well. \cite{knotsAndLattice}. \begin{proposition} Let \(G_1\) and \(G_2\) be graphs and with \Spinc structures \(\tf_1\) and \(\tf_2\) respectively.
+Ozsv\'{a}th, Stipsicz, and Szab\'{o} remarked upon the following equivalence in the chain complex setting \cite{knotsAndLattice}, and we now show that it can be used in the filtered setting as well. \begin{proposition} Let \(G_1\) and \(G_2\) be graphs and with \Spinc structures \(\tf_1\) and \(\tf_2\) respectively.
 Then there exist canonical isomoprhisms